HANOVER BRANCH RAIL TRAIL:

 To Start from the Hanover Street parking lot in West Hanover [Eastern End]; From Route 3 take exit 35 to Hingham St. Between the Route 3 N & S exits off Hingham St take Pond St south which becomes Whiting St, which then becomes Pleasant St. This brings you to Market & Hanover St in West Hanover.
 Turn left on Hanover St. The parking lot will be on your right.

-Heading East; This section was still under construction in May 2023.
-The paved Hanover Branch Rail Trail travels east into the woods.
-Pass by an old cement RR Whistle Post on your left.
-Come alongside Cushing Brook on your left before the trail ends after 0.3 miles at an old RR bridge over the Drinkwater River.
+Heading East; The paved Hanover Branch Rail Trail travels east into the woods.
+Pass by an old cement RR Whistle Post on your left. + See; RR Whistle Post Below.
+Come alongside Cushing Brook on your left before the trail ends after 0.3 miles at an old RR bridge over the Drinkwater River

 Heading West; A narrow paved trail leads left to a cross-walk over Circuit St, followed by another cross-walk over Market St. Head left along the narrow paved trail and you'll pick up the paved Hanover Branch Rail Trail as it follows the old rail bed through the woods.
-This section was still under construction to the Rockland town line in May 2023.
 Cross the Rockland town line at 0.5 miles.
 Pass by the Rockland Police Dept at 1.1 miles before crossing Liberty St. The trail now follows a residential corridor as you travel through Rockland.
-Cross Vernon St, then Howard St where you'll spot an old RR Marker with an A on it to your left.
-This was an Approach sign which let the conductor know to be prepared to stop.
-Keep an eye out right for an old RR rail holder.
+Cross Vernon St, then Howard St where you'll spot an old RR Post with an A on it to your left.
+This was an Approach sign which let the RR conductor know to be prepared to stop.
+Keep an eye out right for an old RR Rail Holder, + See; RR Rail Holders Below.
 At 1.8 miles you pass by the old RR Depot and some old RR tracks on your left as you pass by a kiosk and come to Union St. Parking on your left.
 A couple of cross-walks will return you to the trail on W Water St. You head back into the woods along a residential corridor.
 Pass by the sports fields of Rockland High School before a cross-light over Route 139 at 2.3 miles.
 Another old cement RR Whistle Post on your left.
 Pass by the Rockland Gold Course along your left before you cross the Abington town line where you'll still find the old RR tracks in place.
 The trail then crosses Charles St before ending at Monroe St after 3.1 miles.
 If you head right up to Birch St and look left across the road you'll see where the old RR tracks connected to an active RR line.

 HH